rowgregory/Memory-Game/README.md

-# Clicky-Game
+# Memory-Game

- * This app is a Mario themed memory game.
-The object of the game is to not click a card twice or you will start over!
+ * Click all tiles once in order to win.
+Click the same tile twice, you lose.

 ## Getting Started